messagemedia/webhooks-demo/README.md

 ### Custom JSON Webhook

-Next, run `create-json-webhook.php` to configure a Webhook on your account which will fire whenever a reply is received to any messages sent from your MessageMedia account.
+Next, run `php create-json-webhook.php` to configure a Webhook on your account which will fire whenever a reply is received to any messages sent from your MessageMedia account.
 This Webhook will have the following structure:

 ```json
 {